WHY/WHAT IS YOGA

 And the practice of owning your own choices that determine your future (svādhyāya) (Yoga Sūtra II.1).

 In this foundational text, Patañjali sets out Eight Limbs to aid in the practice of yoga, and one of them is āsana (or posture).
 Due to colonialism, the philosophy of Yoga, which historically plays a key role in anti-colonial movements of diversity, is dropped out and everyone focuses on posture---to the point that Yoga organizations that regulate teacher trainings focus on āsana instruction.
 But to really get the most out of postural practices, practitioners have to understand postural exercise as part of the practice of yoga, and that means understanding the philosophy.
-Yoga properly understood is how we live life well, and exercises of body, breathing and mind are how we take back space for ourselves in the word.
+Yoga properly understood is how we live life well, and exercises of body, breathing and mind are how we take back space for ourselves in the world.

 Yoga derivatively has been incorporated in many contrary South Asian philosophies and practices, including Buddhism and Jainism.
 Whereas in the Western tradition there is a general denial of the reality of Yoga as a serious philosophical alternative settled and accepted ways of living, in South Asia, people were open to the philosophical question of how to live and what to aim for, including Yoga.